FIWARE/tutorials.Step-by-Step/docs/xacml-access-rules.md

 #### Response

-The response lists more information about the domain, including the id used within **Keyrock** (`tutorial-dckr-site-0000-xpresswebapp`)
+The response lists more information about the domain, including the ID used within **Keyrock** (`tutorial-dckr-site-0000-xpresswebapp`)

 ```xml